2011 Africa and Middle East Unrest Fast Facts

 June 3, 2011 - Opposition forces attack the presidential palace, launching projectiles at the building.
 Saleh is injured and several others are killed.

 June 4, 2011 - Vice President Abed Rabbo Mansour Hadi is left in charge while Saleh travels to Saudi Arabia to undergo medical treatment.
-He is suffering from burns over 40% of his body and a collapsed lung.
+Saleh is suffering from burns over 40% of his body and a collapsed lung.

 June 7, 2011 - Tribal fighters take control of the city of Taiz.